Pennsylvania teacher certification candidates are required to take two sets of examinations:

 All tests can be taken at testing centers worldwide.
 To find a test center, follow the link for the test you need (see links on the left of the page)

-When you register, it is important to list Messiah College as a score recipient.
+When you register, it is important to list Messiah University as a score recipient.

 Students need to prepare before taking any of the required exams.
 See the link on the left for tips and resources to prepare for required exams.

-Students must meet the Basic Assessment requirement to be eligible for approval to the Teacher Education Program, a requirement for junior level field experiences and related courses.
+Students must meet the Basic Skills Test requirement to be eligible for approval to the Teacher Education Program, a requirement for junior level field experiences and related courses.
 The assessment can be met by qualifying scores on the following assessments:

 - Scholastic Achievement Test (SAT) For tests prior to 3/1/2016, a score of 500 or higher on each section (Critical Reading, Writing, and Mathematics) For tests on or after 3/1/2016, Critical Reading 27, Mathematics 26, and Writing & Language 28.
 Note that the essay section is optional on the new test, but will need to be taken to meet the Writing score.
 A composite method is available for tests on or after 3/1/2016.